barrett370/ROT/content/ICP/Research/device-design-ideas.md

 ## Per-table tracking

 This system would be quite similar to the one currently implemented, with under-table mounted laser sensors allowing the system to accurately determine how many people are surrounding the given area.
-A downside to this is it's expense with each table in a given space requiring a sensor array and computer to process and upload the data.
+A downside to this is it's expensive, with each table in a given space requiring a sensor array and a computer to process and upload the data.
 This system also does not work for spaces that have non-standard seating arrangements such as single seat booths found in the library and Aston Webb building.

 ![PTT](/img/SDSDesignApproach2.jpg)

 ## Ambient environment Tracking

 This system would rely on the gathering of metrics such as ambient temperature, humidity or CO2 levels in order to extrapolate ,via heuristics,the number of people in a given space.
 This system would be more expensive per unit due to the requirement of several delicate sensors.
 However, it would allow for a more subtle placement not requiring a location above a doorway or under a table.
-It's accuracy would however, be dependent on experimentation on a per-space basis as occupancies can lead to wildly different reading based on multitude of factors such as: size of room, are there any windows open or whether the heating is on etc.
+It's accuracy would, however, be dependent on experimentation on a case by case basis as occupancies can lead to wildly different readings, based on multitude of factors such as: size of room, whether windows are open, whether the heating is on etc.

 ![AET](/img/SDSDesignApproach3.jpg)